johnhenry/pipe-dream/readme.md

 #Pipe Dreams
-Seamlessly use node modules alongside standard unix utilities.
+Create pipeable commands
+String them together using standard unix methods such as

 ##Pre-Requesites
 You must install node [and npm] before using.